 Sazón in our country is a word that is used to describe both a home or cook's particular taste in cooking or the actual ingredients that form the base for our cooking

 Sazón is a mixture of spices and herbs, sautéed until the flavors are set free.
-Typically, a sofrito (sauteed sazón) incorporates thyme, salt, mashed garlic, parsley, onion (finely diced), green pepper, coriander/cilantro, tomatoes, tomato paste, and vinegar.
+Typically, a sofrito (sauteed sazón) incorporates thyme, salt, mashed garlic, parsley, onion (finely diced), green pepper, coriander/cilantro, tomato, tomato paste, and vinegar.
 Many Dominican dishes are prepared using this mixture.
 Sometimes, to shorten the preparation time, people blend these ingredients and keep them in the fridge for a "ready-to-use" seasoning.

 Sofrito is another word similar to sazón, but it is more popularly used in Puerto Rico to describe their sazón.
+We generally do not use adobo, though the Dominican diaspora in the US has adopted it into their vocabulary.

 Dominicans typically have three meals a day.
 The contents of these meals will depend on family culture, financial situation, and region.
 While campesinos (people from the agricultural regions) would tend to have heavier breakfasts, city dwellers typically prefer a lighter breakfast for a long day of sitting behind a desk.